VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -search.inmemoryBufSizeBytes size
      Size for in-memory data blocks used during processing search requests.
 By default, the size is automatically calculated based on available memory.
 Adjust this flag value if you observe that vm_tmp_blocks_max_inmemory_file_size_bytes metric constantly shows much higher values than vm_tmp_blocks_inmemory_file_size_bytes.
 See https://github.com/VictoriaMetrics/VictoriaMetrics/pull/6851
-     Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0) -search.treatDotsAsIsInRegexps
+     Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0) -search.tenantCacheExpireDuration duration
+     The expiry duration for list of tenants for multi-tenant queries. (default 5m0s) -search.treatDotsAsIsInRegexps
      Whether to treat dots as is in regexp label filters used in queries.
 For example, foo{bar=~"a.b.c"} will be automatically converted to foo{bar=~"a\\.b\\.c"}, i.e. all the dots in regexp filters will be automatically escaped in order to match only dot char instead of matching any char.
 Dots in ".+", ".*" and ".{n}" regexps aren't escaped.
 This option is DEPRECATED in favor of {__graphite__="a.*.c"} syntax for selecting metrics matching the given Graphite metrics filter
   -selectNode array